rdkcentral/Lightning/tests/TESTS.md

 ## Setup
-Tests are run agains bundled Lightning.
+Tests are run against bundled Lightning.
 To run them, build distribution using `npm run build` first, then run tests against bundle of choice by modifying `test.html`.

 ## Tests